HanetakaChou/hanetakachou.github.io/src/Image-Synthesis/Skin.md

 Note that in image processing, the **filter** is a (continuous) function which is approximated by a discrete and finite **kernel**.

-Although the approach proposed by \[Mikkelsen 2010\] is referenced by the section E of [Jimenez 2015\], it is neither implemented by the demo source code nor the UE4.
+Although the approach proposed by \[Mikkelsen 2010\] is referenced by the section E of [Jimenez 2015\], this approach is neither implemented by the demo source code nor the UE4.
 TODO // We may investigate later.

 However, the approach proposed by \[Jimenez 2010\] still needs 2N passes to perform the 2N 1D convolutions where the N is the number of Gaussians.
 Evidently, this is still too expensive for real time rendering.
 And the 2 passes approach is proposed by \[Jimenez 2015\].